dqrobotics/python/README.md

 ### Python2
 `sudo apt-get install python-pip python-dev python-setuptools python-wheel`

-If you are allowed to upload to PiPy, the following is also needed
+If you are allowed to upload to the dqrobotics's PyPi repo, the following is also needed

 `python -m pip install twine`

 ### Python3
 `sudo apt-get install python3-pip python3-dev python3-setuptools python3-wheel`

-If you are allowed to upload to PiPy, the following is also needed
+If you are allowed to upload to the dqrobotics's PyPi repo, the following is also needed

 `python3 -m pip install twine`